informatics-isi-edu/ermrestjs/doc/api.md

 #### reference.canCreate : <code>boolean</code> &#124; <code>undefined</code>
 Indicates whether the client has the permission to _create_ the referenced resource(s).
-In some cases, this permission cannot be termined and the value will be `undefined`.
+In some cases, this permission cannot be determined and the value will be `undefined`.

 **Kind**: instance property of <code>[Reference](#ERMrest.Reference)</code>
 <a name="ERMrest.Reference+canRead"></a>
 #### reference.canRead : <code>boolean</code> &#124; <code>undefined</code>
 Indicates whether the client has the permission to _read_ the referenced resource(s).
-In some cases, this permission cannot be termined and the value will be `undefined`.
+In some cases, this permission cannot be determined and the value will be `undefined`.

 **Kind**: instance property of <code>[Reference](#ERMrest.Reference)</code>
 <a name="ERMrest.Reference+canUpdate"></a>
 #### reference.canUpdate : <code>boolean</code> &#124; <code>undefined</code>
 Indicates whether the client has the permission to _update_ the referenced resource(s).
-In some cases, this permission cannot be termined and the value will be `undefined`.
+In some cases, this permission cannot be determined and the value will be `undefined`.

 **Kind**: instance property of <code>[Reference](#ERMrest.Reference)</code>
 <a name="ERMrest.Reference+canDelete"></a>
 #### reference.canDelete : <code>boolean</code> &#124; <code>undefined</code>
 Indicates whether the client has the permission to _delete_ the referenced resource(s).
-In some cases, this permission cannot be termined and the value will be `undefined`.
+In some cases, this permission cannot be determined and the value will be `undefined`.

 **Kind**: instance property of <code>[Reference](#ERMrest.Reference)</code>
 <a name="ERMrest.Reference+relatedReferences"></a>